sreerag2460/siprix-voip-example/README.md

       2. Connect Device

-            * enable developer option in device (settings -> privacy& security)
+            * enable developer option in ios device (settings -> privacy& security)

-            * Plug in your iPhone via USB
+            * Plug in your iPhone via cable

             * Unlock your iPhone